tajmone/Alan3-Italian/alanlib_ita/README.md

 This folder contains a copy of the Alan Standard Library v2.1 files which are being editing to translate the library to Italian.

+> **WARNING** — This document needs to be updated, some information could be obsolete.

 -----